 Mr. Miller moved that the recommendation of the committee as to section one hundred and eighty-nine (189) be concurred in.
+Which motion prevailed, and

 The section as recommended to be amended by the committee was adopted.

 Mr. Miller moved that the recommendation of the committee as to section one hundred and ninety (190) be concurred in.